 Losing a filling or crown can be unexpected, startling, and certainly alarming.
-They may fall out for a number of reasons, such as chewing hard foods loosening the filling over time or saliva breaking down the bonding.
-Worse still, you may lose a filling or crown because of decay in which the foundation of the tooth rots away, causing it to lose support and fall out.
+They may fall out for a number of reasons such as when, over time, chewing hard foods loosens the filling or saliva breaks down the bonding.
+Worse still, a filling or crown might fall out because of tooth decay in which the foundation of the tooth rots away, causing it to lose support and fall out.

-The first step after finding out that you lost a filling or crown is to remove it from your mouth so that you do not accidentally swallow it or breathe it in.
+After finding out that you lost a filling or crown, remove it from your mouth so that you do not accidentally swallow it or breathe it in.
 If swallowed, there is no need to panic because it usually passes without problems.
 However, if you breathe in the crown, you might choke or it could get lodged in your lungs, causing more complicated problems.
 This rarely happens, but if you can prevent it in any way, that is encouraged.

 After you remove it, keep it if you are able.
 Bring it into the dentist so that he or she may assess whether it can still be used after cleaning or if it needs to be replaced.

 After removing the broken or damaged crown, call your dentist to book an appointment at the earliest possible date.
-They might be able to schedule something in their allotted time normally set apart for emergencies, but if you need to wait a until a later date, then the following steps will be helpful in order to protect the tooth.
+They might be able to schedule your visit during the time set aside for emergency dental needs, but if you need to wait a until a later date, then the following steps will be helpful in order to protect the tooth.

 You should always practice good oral hygiene, but you should take extra care if you have an exposed interior of the tooth after a crown or filling falls out.
 Gently brush around and inside the affected tooth to remove food debris.
 You may also want to rinse your mouth with warm salt water after eating as an extra precaution.